 Add parcels and zone boundaries

-1. On the Plan Detail card, click Options and select Edit in Plan Designer.
+1. On the Plan Detail card, click Options then click Edit.

 2. On the top left of the toolbar, click the Menu button, then turn off Existing buildings.
 Click the Menu button again to close it.